-This guide uses the Nextstrain command-line interface (CLI) tool [GitHub] to help you quickly get started running and viewing the pathogen builds you ma see on nextstrain.org with a minimum of fuss.
+This guide uses the Nextstrain command-line interface (CLI) tool [GitHub] to help you get started running and viewing the pathogen builds you see on nextstrain.org.
 It assumes you are comfortable using the command line and installing software on your computer.
-If you need help when following this guide, please reach out by emailing us.
+If you need help when following this guide, please reach out by emailing us, or create a post at discussion.nextstrain.org.

 When you’re done following this guide, you will have built a local version of our example Zika analysis and viewed the results on your computer.
 You’ll have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

 Before you can do anything else, you need to set up your computer to run the Nextstrain CLI.

 Python 3.5 or higher is required.
 There are many ways to install Python 3 on Windows, macOS, or Linux, including the official packages, Homebrew for macOS, and Conda.
 Details are beyond the scope of this guide, but make sure you install Python 3.5 or higher.

 You may already have Python 3 installed, especially if you’re on Linux.
 Check by running